azuredevcollege/trainingdays/day3/challenges/challenge-0.md

 ## Results

 To check, if everything works as expected, go to the Azure Portal an open the resource group (named _"azdcXXXX-rg"_).
-Open the "Frontend Storage Account" (named _"azdcXXXXfe"_) and choose "Static website" from the settings pane.
-Copy the **primary endpoint URL** and open it in a browser.
+Check that all resources have been deployed.
+Futhermore, the script outputs the URL for the website (sth. like "https://azdcXXXXfe.z6.web.core.windows.net/").
+Copy the URL and open it in a browser.
 You should now see the SCM Contacts application as it should be running after *Day 2* of the Azure Developer College.

 ## Optional